osuAkatsuki/bancho.py/README.md

 # Build oppai-ng's binary.
 cd oppai-ng && ./build && cd ..

-# Install project requirements.
+# Install gulag's requirements.
 python3.9 -m pip install -r ext/requirements.txt

-# Import the database structure.
+# Import gulag's database structure.
 # NOTE: create an empty database before doing this.
 # This will also insert basic osu! channels & the bot.
 mysql -u your_sql_username -p your_db_name < ext/db.sql

 # Add gulag's nginx config to your nginx/sites-enabled.
 # NOTE: default unix socket location is `/tmp/gulag.sock`,
-# and you will have to change the certificate pathes in
+# and you will have to change the certificate paths in
-# the nginx config file to your own certificate pathes.
+# the nginx config file to your own certificate paths.
 sudo ln ext/nginx.conf /etc/nginx/sites-enabled/gulag.conf
 sudo nginx -s reload